What is employee productivity? The key to measuring this crucial metric

 At the end of the day, when talking about employee productivity, what really matters is the reason you’re measuring it.
 For most employers, measuring employee productivity is about assessing how efficient and effective their employees are and optimizing processes to ensure profitability and avoid burnout.

 Output per hour makes the most sense in the manufacturing industry, where tangible products are being created.
-But the way you choose to measure employee productivity will depend on your industry and your organizational needs.
+But the way you choose to measure employee productivity will depend on your industry and your organisational needs.
 Software engineering teams, for example, come up with many ways to measure developer productivity, such as quality of code and speed of development.
 Sales teams might measure their productivity by number of calls per hour or conversion rates.
 Healthcare providers might measure it in terms of quality of care.

 If what gets measured gets managed, then understanding employee productivity is your first step to improving it.